SANCTUARY PARK VOLUNTEER PROFILE

 WHAT ARE THE TASKS?

 - Liaise and talk to members of the public – answering general enquiries regarding the animals and attractions

 - Direct and/or escort guests to shows

 - Support Train Driver (as a Train Guard) and assist with guests transitioning to/from the trains

 - Assisting guests in their interaction with the Kangaroos and the proper protocol for feeding and interacting with the animals

-- Work as part of a team of four-to-twelve Park Volunteers under the direction of a Duty Volunteer who will roster you across various areas of the park for your shift
+- Work as part of a team of 8-to-20 Park Volunteers under the direction of a Duty Volunteer who will roster you across various areas of the park for your shift

 WHAT ARE THE BENEFITS?